Mayerch1/TheDiscordSoundboard/readme.md

 ---
 #### How to create the Bot:

+On the first startup, the application will show you within a introduction sequence, how to setup the bot.
-If you don't already know the procedure, check out [this](https://github.com/Mayerch1/TheDiscordSoundboard/wiki/Configure-The-Bot) instruction in the wiki ([wiki/Configure-The-Bot.md](https://github.com/Mayerch1/TheDiscordSoundboard/wiki/Configure-The-Bot))
+If you want to re-read the instructions, check out [this](https://github.com/Mayerch1/TheDiscordSoundboard/wiki/Configure-The-Bot) the guide in the wiki ([wiki/Configure-The-Bot.md](https://github.com/Mayerch1/TheDiscordSoundboard/wiki/Configure-The-Bot))

 ---

 #### How to 'install' the Soundboard

-We've now got a new installer for this application.
+We've got a installer for this application.

 You only need to [download](https://github.com/Mayerch1/TheDiscordSoundboard/releases/latest) and execute the install wizard.
-Follow all steps and instruction and everything will be set up correctly.
+Follow all steps and instruction.
+Everything will be set up correctly.

 If you compile the project by yourself, the opus and libsodium dll's won't get generated, so you'll need to download them seperately.